 Southwest Credit Card Review: Which Card Is Best For You?

 Southwest Airlines, known for its low airfares and lenient baggage-checking fees, is the third-largest U.S. airline.
+To help you choose the best card for you, we're going to break things down with a fully comprehensive Southwest Credit Card Review.
 With a rather competitive pricing model, frequent fliers might not need to ask for more.
 But, some Southwest customers might want more benefits and perks, which can be obtained by picking one of Southwest’s two branded credit cards.

 The lower-tiered card is the Southwest Airlines Rapid Rewards® Plus Credit Card.
 Its big brother is the Southwest Rapid Rewards® Premier credit card.
-Both are issued through Chase.
-All points are earned under the Southwest Rapid Rewards frequent flyer program.
+Both are issued by Chase.
+All points are earned under the Southwest Rapid Rewards® frequent flyer program.

 Southwest Airlines Rapid Rewards® Plus Credit Card

-Southwest Airlines Rapid Rewards® Plus Credit Card has a $69 annual fee.
+We'll start our Southwest Credit Card Comparison with the Southwest Rapid Rewards® Plus Credit Card, which has a $69 annual fee.
 You’ll get 2 points for every dollar on purchases made directly with Southwest Airlines.
 You’ll also earn the same rate on hotels and car rentals agency that are partnered with Rapid Rewards.
 All other spending earns 1 point per dollar.

 Every year, you’ll get 3,000 points as an anniversary gift.
 There are, however, foreign transactions fees (3% of the purchase amount) when you use the card internationally.